Delivery Apps: How They Respond to Coronavirus

 We have to understand that we are in this together.
 Some efforts are being made on the part of these delivery services and some efforts have to be made on your part.
 This will ensure there is no room for mistakes.

 Delivery services are providing contactless deliveries.
 Delivery drivers are dropping off packages at the door.
 They are also encouraging you to make good use of the “Delivery Instructions” tab.
 Last week Instacart added a Leave at My Door Delivery Option.
 Similarly, other services have enabled this option as a default as well.

 What You Need to Do

 As mentioned before, write delivery notes.
 It’s up to you how you want your package delivered.
 When you pick up the package sanitize things you can.
 In terms of food wash your hand first.
 It is encouraged to shift your food to your own container.
 Disinfect anything you can.

 An added tip: Tip the delivery driver extra.
 Why?
 Because it’s the right thing to do.
 They don’t have work from home options they can choose.

 The New “Normal”

 The post corona world is expected to move towards global digitization.
 The businesses that survive will be the ones that became virtual and continue to operate.
 There will be no “returning to normal”.
-These efforts towards digitization will not be reversed just because the pandemic is over.
+These efforts toward digitization will not be reversed just because the pandemic is over.
 This will be the new normal.
 The world’s top economies took a huge hit.
 We will come out of this stronger.
 We had digitization coming for many years.
 It was being slowed down by the ongoing routines we had.
 Don’t worry this will be positive.
-We are starting to impact our lives and the environment in a way that is favorable.
+We are starting to impact our lives and the environment in a way that is favourable.

 This pandemic has opened us to the idea of globalization.
 It is now that we realize that it’s a small world after all.
-Governments are rising for the better and supporting people, countries are helping their neighbors.
+Governments are rising for the better and supporting people, countries are helping their neighbours.
 As fast as it spread the more it has made us realize that we as a human race stand together.